osilander/203.311/Week4/Week4.md

 # The subcommand is "watch" not "witch", so copy-paste won't be easy
 seqkit witch --bins 15 choose_one_fastq_file_to_plot.fastq.gz
 ```
 Use this `seqkit watch` command for all of your sequencing files.
 You can also try the `--log` option if you want (what does this option do?).
-Remember, the up-arrow and tab-complete are your friends.
+Remember, the up-arrow and tab-complete are your friends. `--help` is your other friend, e.g. `seqkit watch --help`.

 #### QUESTION
 1. How do the sequencing files differ in the *distributions* of read lengths?